danildenha/Sudoku-Solver/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and submit a pull request.

-## License
-This Sudoku Solving App is licensed under the MIT License - see the LICENSE file for details.